agersant/crystal/docs/api/assets/spritesheet.md

 ![Aseprite Export Dialog](aseprite-export-dialog.png)

-When loading the resulting `.json` file in Crystal, each Aseprite Tag is imported as an [Animation](animation).
-If the timeline has nested tags, the inner tags will become [Sequence](sequence) instead.
+When loading the resulting `.json` file in Crystal, each Aseprite Tag is imported as an [animation](animation).
+If the timeline has nested tags, the inner tags will become [sequences](sequence) instead.

 For example, consider this timeline setup in Aseprite:

 ![Aseprite Timeline](aseprite-timeline.png)

-In Crystal this becomes:
+Once loaded, this spritesheet contains:

 - One `idle` animation containing 4 sequences (`S`, `E`, `N`, `W`).
 - One `walk` animation containing 4 sequences (`S`, `E`, `N`, `W`).